umee-network/umee/x/metoken/README.md

 meUSD = 10 * 0.998 * (1 - 0.14515)
 meUSD = 8.531403

 The user will receive 8.531403 meUSD.
-1.4515 USDT will be the total saved fee and 8.5485 USDT will be splitted between the reserves and the liquidity for the leverage module based on the reserve_portion.
+1.4515 USDT is the fee and 8.5485 USDT will be split between the reserves and the liquidity for the leverage module based on the reserve_portion.
 6.8388 USDT will be transferred to the leverage module and 1.7097 USDT will be transferred to reserves.